Jaelumz/Tableau-Project/README.md

 Process

 ## Process
-- I started the project by reading the instructions and understanding each of the possible options available to me.
+- Started the project by reading the instructions and understanding each of the possible options available to me.
 - After completing the review, I decided to go with Option 1.
 - Once that was done, first step was to download the data sets made available to me.
 - Secondly, I uploaded all the datasets to Tableau, including the CSV and JSON file types.